Arifuzzaman-Munaf/ISY503/readme.md

 Note: References are given in Slides.

 ## Notes
-•	If you retrain the model, place the new .pth file inside saved_models/ and restart the app.
+•	If you retrain the model, place the new .pth file inside saved_models/ and restart the app.<br>
-•	On Mac M1/M2, install PyTorch with:
+•	On Mac M1/M2, install PyTorch with:<br>

 	pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cpu